-Counter Type: Logie Operating: Jan - Dec 2020 Performance: V. Good Verified: Yes
+Operating: Jan - Dec 2021 Performance: V. Good

 The Culfin counter is in Lettergesh village down-stream of Lettergesh Bridge.
 The river is open for angling with a surplus of fish.
 The structure is a purpose-built weir with two counting channels.
 The counts are verified by CCTV.
-The fishing rights are privately owned by the Ormsby and Thomson families and Kylemore Abbey.
+The fishing rights are privately owned by the Ormsby and Thomson families as well as Kylemore Abbey.

 The counter has not had any problems and worked consistently throughout the year.
 The counter has been carefully maintained and has produced accurate verifiable figures.
-The numbers of fish remains relatively constant each year.
-IFI hope to be able to upgrade the hardware on this site in 2021.
+The numbers of fish remain relatively constant each year.
+IFI hope to be able to upgrade the hardware on this site in 2022.